Binning

 Note

+The operation is only viable if it has a corresponding MPI reduction operation, a neutral element, and a cooresponding alpaka operation.
 Only binary atomics on arithmetic types are supported.
 In particular CAS operations are not supported.

 binningCreator